What Is Restless Legs Syndrome?

 Dopamine agonist medications have demonstrated much success in the treatment of RLS.

-Other activities that may help symptoms or Restless Leg Syndrome include taking a hot baths, soaking feet in hot water near bed time, keeping your mind engrossed or busy while physically inactive, placing a pillow or other object between your legs while you sleep, and drinking green tea.
+Other activities that may help symptoms or Restless Legs Syndrome include taking a hot baths, soaking feet in hot water near bed time, keeping your mind engrossed or busy while physically inactive, placing a pillow or other object between your legs while you sleep, and drinking green tea.